elephantrobotics/mycobot450_docs/myCobot_Pro_450_en/3-FunctionsAndApplications/6.developmentGuide/6.3-ROS2/README.md

-# ROS2 introduction
+# ROS2 Introduction

 The predecessor of ROS2 is ROS, and ROS is the Robot Operating System (Robot Operating System).
 But ROS itself is not an operating system, but a software library and toolset.
 The emergence of Ros solved the communication problem of each component of the robot.
 Later, more and more robot algorithms were integrated into ROS.
 ROS2 inherited ROS, which is more powerful and better than ROS.

-## 1 Design goals and features of ROS2
+## 1 Design Goals And Features Of ROS2

 ROS2 has the historical mission of changing the era of intelligent robots.
 At the beginning of the design, it was considered to meet the needs of various robot applications.